nitrologic/fountain/README.md

 * shortcode :eyes: type : eyes :
 * tab support - huh, no wonder the vanilla Deno prompt() is tab free
-* history support - cursor up to step back through command history like a real shell
+* history support - cursor up down to step through command history like a real shell
 * async cursor keys - prepare to fire cursor and extended key presses at slop workers in focus

 ## Researcher Links